 Use a Wide-Angle Lens

-It’s no joke when I say that an active Northern Lights display is like seeing an explosion of green on the sky.
-These extreme shows can be rare but in the far north it’s not uncommon to see the Lady in Green dance both behind and in front of you.
+It’s no joke when I say that an active Northern Lights display is like seeing an explosion in the sky.
+These extreme shows can be rare but in the far north, it’s not uncommon to see it spread 360 degrees above your head.

 This is an overwhelming experience and your first instinct might be to point your camera straight up and forget about your surroundings.
 While these images can be good memories and nice to show friends and family, they are most likely not compelling images, which is what you want to capture, right?